Paul North Rice: Early life and education

-He then studied at the New York State Library School in Albany, graduating in 1912.
+He then studied at the New York State Library School at Albany, graduating in 1912.
 He witnessed the aftermath of a fire at the New York State Library in 1911.

 Career

 Early career and Military service

 Rice was a reference assistant in the Ohio State University Library from 1911-1913.
 During this time, he helped move the a library from Orton Hall into a new building.
 He was a delegate for Wesleyan at the first annual conference of the Association of Alumni Secretaries at Ohio State University in 1913.

 He worked as a reference assistant at the New York Public Library from 1914-1917 and served as treasurer of the New York Library Association from 1916-1917.

 He served in the United States Army during WWI, rising from Private to Second Lieutenant.
 He enlisted on November 20, 1917 at Fort Slocum.
 He was discharged on September 12, 1918 in order to accept a commission as an officer.
 He was also stationed at Madison Barracks ROTC Camp.
 He served in the Quartermaster Corps at Camp Meigs, Washington, D.C.